ahmadexp/MacOS-Stay-Asleep/README.md

 Here’s a script using pmset, ioreg, and system_profiler that can be run via a launchd agent or cron job (though launchd is recommended on macOS).

-Make sure to set the right permission for the script to be executable using:
+# Make sure to set the right permission for the script to be executable using:

 ```
 chmod +x check_wake_and_lid.sh
 ```

+# Automate the process:

+If you want to run this automatically on wake:

+Create a file at: ~/Library/LaunchAgents/com.local.checkwake.plist

+The contents of this file are in the repo (above).